Programmatic Reward Design by Example: Introduction

 Similar to Programming by Example (PBE)~\cite{menon2013ml-for-pbe}, we propose to infer the holes in a programmatic reward sketch from expert demonstrated trajectories.
-A key difference of our approach from PBE is that the demonstrated trajectories do not directly correspond to inputs or (intermediate) outputs of the program, but instead are assumed to be generated by an unknown expert policy that is optimal under the incomplete programmatic reward sketch.
+A key difference of our approach from PBE is that the demonstrated trajectories do not directly correspond to inputs or (intermediate) outputs of the program, but instead are assumed to be generated by an unknown expert policy that is optimal under some realization of the programmatic reward function.
 A major contribution of this paper is a probabilistic learning algorithm that can complete a given programmatic reward sketch based on expert demonstrations.
 Our overall framework, called \textit{Programmatic Reward Design by Example (PRDBE)}, consists of three components: a set of \textit{example trajectories} demonstrated by a human expert, a \textit{program sketch} and a \textit{symbolic constraint} that the complete program should satisfy.
 Directly searching in the program space is a combinatorial problem and can easily become intractable.
 Our approach is to search for the \textit{most likely} program that matches the expert's intrinsic reward function.
 Our solution is inspired by generative adversarial approaches~\cite{DBLP:journals/corr/FinnCAL16,NEURIPS2018_943aa0fc} which introduce a discriminator to distinguish agent trajectories from the expert's.
-However, instead of {formulating} an agent's policy as a generative model, we sample trajectories that are optimal under a candidate programmatic reward function and {iteratively} {improve the candidate program to maximize the chance of the discriminator making} false predictions on those trajectories.
-To circumvent the issue of non-differentiability of programs, we employ a sampler to sample candidate programs {from the space of valid programs}.
+However, instead of \zwcchange{using}{formulating}\li{formulating?} an agent's policy as a generative model, we sample trajectories that are optimal under a candidate programmatic reward function and \zwcadd{iteratively} \li{iteratively?} \zwcadd{improve the candidate program to maximize the chance of the discriminator making}\li{any notion of maximization here?} false predictions on those trajectories.
+To circumvent the issue of non-differentiability of programs, we employ a sampler to sample candidate programs \zwcchange{from a given search space}{from the space of valid programs}\li{not clear how the search space is given; or can we just say from the space of valid programs?}.
 In particular, we use self-normalized importance sampling to sample trajectories from an agent's policy.
-We summarize our contributions below. \begin{itemize} \item We propose Programmatic Reward Design by Example {(PRDBE)}, a novel paradigm to design and learn program-like reward functions for RL problems. \item We develop a probabilistic learning framework that can infer the most likely candidate reward program from expert demonstrations. \item Our approach enables RL agents to achieve state-of-the-art performance on highly complex environments with only a few demonstrations.
+We summarize our contributions below. \begin{itemize} \item We propose Programmatic Reward Design by Example \zwcadd{(PRDBE)}, a novel paradigm to design and learn program-like reward functions for RL problems. \item We develop a probabilistic learning framework that can infer the most likely candidate reward program from expert demonstrations. \item Our approach enables RL agents to achieve state-of-the-art performance on highly complex environments with only a few demonstrations.
 In addition, we show that programmatic reward functions generalize across different environment configurations of the same task. \end{itemize}